Why You Should Be Tongue Scraping - RW Perio

 Other benefits include:

 • Reduce bad breath (halitosis).
-Bad breath is due to bacteria trapped by the surface of the tongue.
-This bacteria produces sulphur compounds which are responsible for the bad odours.
+Bad breath is due to bacteria trapped on the surface of the tongue.
+This bacteria produces sulphur compounds, which are responsible for the bad odours.
 Tongue scraping significantly reduces the presence of this bacteria compared to toothbrushing alone.

 • Remove excess bacteria and debris.
 Besides removing odour-producing bacteria, tongue scraping also reduces the presence of Strep.
 Mutans which is known to cause tooth decay.
-Moreover, preventing the build-up of excess particles and debris is a preventative measure from developing cavities, gum disease, and other such dental conditions.
+Moreover, preventing the buildup of excess particles and debris is a preventative measure for developing cavities, gum disease, and other dental conditions.

 • Reduces plaque.
 Tongue scraping regularly is effective in reducing plaque.